goxberry/siam-cse-2013-presentation/talk-performance.md

     + Best practice: cache intermediate data and results [@Freire2012a]
 - Making sure that source code works on other people's computers is hard
     + Installing software is tedious and hard
-    + To run someone's source code, need their whole development environment [@LeVeque2006; @LeVeque2009a; @Buckheit1995; @Vandewalle2009a; @Stodden2009; @Freire2012a]
+    + To run someone's code, need their whole development environment [@LeVeque2006; @LeVeque2009a; @Buckheit1995; @Vandewalle2009a; @Stodden2009; @Freire2012a]
     + Best practices: use virtual machines, provisioning software, reproducibility software
 - Keeping detailed enough records -- provenance -- is hard